akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

       # Enable the worker to be started automatically at instance boot up
       partners_systemctl pim_job_queue@5 enable

-- Remove an existing daemon (Could not be done on akeneo default ones):
+- Remove an existing daemon (not possible on Akeneo default ones):
    .. code-block:: bash
       :linenos:

-      # Enable the worker to be started automatically at instance boot up
+      # Stop the worker with its name (configuration filename without extension)
       partners_systemctl pim_job_queue@7 stop

-      # Start the worker with its name (configuration filename without extension)
+      # Disable the worker not to be started automatically at instance boot up
       partners_systemctl pim_job_queue@7 disable

-      # Create a file for the new daemon and keep it empty to handle all jobs
+      # Delete its configuration file
       rm /home/akeneo/.systemd/pim_job_queue/7.conf

-- Manage all daemons at a time:
+- Manage all daemons at once:
    .. code-block:: bash
       :linenos: